kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

    * - language
      - string
      - The language of the email campaign.
-     - The short, 2 letter language code, like "en".
+     - short, 2 letter language code, like "en"
    * - name
      - string
      - The title of the email.
      -
    * - fromemail
      - string
-     - The sender email address
+     - The email address of the sender
      -
    * - fromname
      - string
-     - The sender name
+     - The name of the sender
      -
    * - subject
      - string